vhquang/machine-learning/project_report.md

 ## V. Conclusion
-_(approx. 1-2 pages)_

-### Free-Form Visualization
-In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
-It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Reflection
-In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
-You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
-Questions to ask yourself when writing this section:
-- _Have you thoroughly summarized the entire process you used for this project?_
-- _Were there any interesting aspects of the project?_
-- _Were there any difficult aspects of the project?_
-- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 A large portion of the project's time was put into handling time index, and into making sure all the entries are aligned properly throughout different implementations.
 While this is really important when handling time sequence data, it is not a critical part of the project.
 Throwing away time index and treating data as numpy sequence simplify many parts of data handling and data shaping.
 If the time index is still needed at the end of this project, it can still be re-aligned.
 This approach is more practical than introducing another data's attribute to training process of the LSTM model.